Modern Slavery Statement — Commercial Waste Chingford

 We perform ongoing supplier audits to evaluate compliance with our anti-slavery requirements.
 Audit activities cover payroll checks, working hours, recruitment practices and the presence of recruitment fees.
 When risks are identified, we deploy remediation plans which may include additional monitoring, corrective action plans or termination of contracts for persistent non-compliance.
 Our supplier audit program is a cornerstone of how we manage the risk of modern slavery within the broader Chingford commercial waste supply chain.

-An image representing mid-document emphasis on audits and remediation Reporting channels are available for employees, contractors and third parties to raise concerns confidentially.
+A large red rubbish collection truck parked on a paved surface in a rural or semi-rural area, with green trees and foliage visible in the background.
+The truck features a rectangular, open-top waste bin with a textured surface, showing horizontal and vertical ridges for structural support, painted in bright red.
+The vehicle's cab is positioned at the front, with a side mirror and black tires visible beneath the bin, partially touching the ground.
+The setting appears to be a driveway or access road, and the environment suggests a location consistent with waste collection services in the Chingford area.
+The overall scene emphasizes the industrial nature of the rubbish removal process, with no other objects or activity visible in the immediate vicinity.
+Commercial Waste Chingford may serve the local community and surrounding regions, including nearby postcode areas.
+Reporting channels are available for employees, contractors and third parties to raise concerns confidentially.
 We encourage the use of internal helplines, whistleblowing procedures and secure reporting mechanisms to ensure allegations are investigated thoroughly and without fear of retaliation.
 All reports are treated seriously: allegations are triaged, investigated by qualified staff and escalated to senior management where appropriate.
 We protect the identity of reporters and ensure support for affected individuals.

 To strengthen transparency, we require suppliers to confirm their own anti-slavery measures and to allow independent verification.
 We also maintain a supplier code of conduct that outlines expected behaviours and the steps suppliers must take to comply with our standards for ethical employment across the commercial waste sector in Chingford.